 Ride in a Bombardier in Yellowstone National Park.

 You’ve never completely seen Yellowstone until you’ve seen it in winter: Geysers and fumaroles steam in the cold air, waterfalls turn to ice, and bison roam snow-covered empty roads.
-One of the bright red Bombardier snow coaches operated by Yellowstone Alpen Guides will deliver you from the town of West Yellowstone, MT., to Old Faithful or the Grand Canyon of the Yellowstone for a day trip.
+One of the bright red Bombardier snow coaches operated by See Yellowstone will deliver you from the town of West Yellowstone, Montana, to Old Faithful or the Grand Canyon of the Yellowstone for a day trip.
 At either destination, you’ll be right in the heart of the park during its most tranquil season.

 Mush like a master outside Park City, Utah.